 What Does Goat Meat Taste Like?

-Kabobs are traditionally served with white rice, or vermicelli rice, along with grilled vegetables.
-If you prefer, you can serve the kabobs with dilled rice.
-Better yet, wrap some fresh pita bread around the kabobs, and make yourself a Middle Eastern sandwich.
-Some sliced tomatoes, onion, and pickled mangos should round off the sandwich nicely!
+Kabobs are traditionally served with white rice, along with grilled vegetables.
+If you prefer, you can serve the kabobs with Dilled Rice.

-Allow to marinate in the refrigerator at least a few hours, or overnight.
-Form onto four flat kabob skewers.
+- Allow the meat to marinate in the refrigerator at least a few hours, or overnight.
+Form the meat over four flat kabob skewers.

-Grill kabobs until cooked to your liking, turning only once.
-Don't overcook.
+- Grill the goat kabobs until cooked to your liking, turning only once.
+Do not overcook.